Antiguan and Barbudan passport: Visa requirements

+As of 15 December 2024, Antiguan and Barbudan citizens had visa-free or visa on arrival access (including eTAs) to 153 countries and territories, ranking the Antiguan and Barbudan passport 27th in the world in terms of travel freedom.

 In 2009, the Antiguan and Barbudan Government signed a visa waiver agreement with the European Union which allows an Antiguan and Barbudan citizen to visit the Schengen area without a visa for a period of 3 months within any 6-month period following the date of first entry into any EU country.

 In 2016, Antiguan and Barbudan passport holders enjoyed visa-free or visa on arrival access (including eTAs) to 134 countries and territories, ranking the passport as the 30th best passport in the world according to the Visa Restrictions Index.
 Antiguan and Barbudan passport holders may travel to Hong Kong, Singapore, the UK, and Europe, among others, with relative ease and without challenging visa requirements.